-- 755 1.
-A glomerulus-glomerulus connection matrix $M^{L,G}$ is created, which defines LN arborization at the 756 glomerular level. - 2.
+- 1. A glomerulus-glomerulus connection matrix $M^{L,G}$ is created, which defines LN arborization at the glomerular level. - 2.
 This connection matrix is multiplied by a neural type-specific value to give $M^{L,P}, M^{L,L}$, and $M^{L,R}$ connection matrices.
-This is particularly important when tuning the various inhibitory effects of LNs on RNs, PNs (QNs), and LNs. - 3.
-Sensitivity to GABA: A separate variance factor determines glomerular sensitivity to GABA (ie sensitivity to inhibition).
-This is tuned to match data in the literature Hong and Wilson (2015), and applies to LN-to-PN(QN) (ie $M^{L,P}$) connections only. - The goal of this two-stage approach is to enforce two types of similarity found in the AL: (i) Connections to all neurons within a single glomerulus are correlated; and(ii) connections to all neurons of a certain type (LN, PN, RN) are correlated. - Due to constraints of the biological architecture there are many zero connections.
-For example, about 85% of entries in the AL \rightarrow MB weight matrix are zero because MB neurons connect to only \sim 10 projection neurons Caron et al. (2013).
+This is particularly important when tuning the various inhibitory effects of LNs on RNs, PNs (QNs), and LNs.

+3. Sensitivity to GABA: A separate variance factor determines glomerular sensitivity to GABA (i.e., sensitivity to inhibition).
+This is tuned to match data in the literature Hong and Wilson (2015), and applies to LN-to-PN(QN) (i.e., $M^{L,P}$) connections only.

+The goal of this two-stage approach is to enforce two types of similarity found in the AL: (i) Connections to all neurons within a single glomerulus are correlated; and(ii) connections to all neurons of a certain type (LN, PN, RN) are correlated.

+Due to constraints of the biological architecture there are many zero connections.
+For example, about 85% of entries in the AL \rightarrow MB weight matrix are zero because MB neurons connect to only ~10 projection neurons (Caron et al., 2013).
 All MB \rightarrow EN weights are set equal at the start of training.
-Training leads rapidly to non-uniform distributions as inactive connections decay and active connections strengthen. - 770 4.6.4 RN spontaneous firing rates - RNs in the glomeruli of the AL have noisy spontaneous firing rates Bhandawat et al. (2007).
+Training leads rapidly to non-uniform distributions as inactive connections decay and active connections strengthen.

+4.5.4.
+RN Spontaneous Firing Rates

+RNs in the glomeruli of the AL have noisy spontaneous firing rates (Bhandawat et al., 2007).
 The Network Model simulates this by assigning spontaneous firing rates to RNs.
 These spontaneous firing rates are drawn from a gamma distribution plus a bias:

-drawn from a gamma distribution plus a bias: $\gamma(x|\alpha,\beta,b) = b + \frac{\beta^{\alpha}}{\Gamma(\alpha)}x^{\alpha-1}e^{-\beta x}$, where α,β are shape and rate parameters, and $\Gamma(\cdot)$ is the Gamma function.
+$\gamma(x|\alpha,\beta,b) = b + \frac{\beta^{\alpha}}{\Gamma(\alpha)} x^{\alpha-1} e^{-\beta x}$, where α,β are shape and rate parameters, and $\Gamma(\cdot)$ is the Gamma function.

 This can be thought of as a source of energy injected into the system, at the furthest upstream point (absent odor).
 Other energy sources are odor signals and octopamine.
-The spontaneous firing rates of all other neurons in the Network Model are the result of their dynamics as RN spontaneous FRs propagate throughthe system.
+The spontaneous firing rates of all other neurons in the Network Model are the result of their dynamics as RN spontaneous FRs propagate through the system.